Chabejong/ERWebSolution/replit.md

 12. ✅ Company dropdown menu contains: About Us, History, News & Press, and Make a Payment
 13. ✅ Updated all contact information across website (Contact page and Footer): Email (info@erwebservice.com), Phone (+49 15735707057), Address (Schenkendorfstr.
 1, 51545 Waldbröl, Germany)
 14. ✅ Fixed "Read more" button on News & Press page - now clickable and expands to show full article content
+15. ✅ Fixed "Learn more" button on Services page - only appears when expandable content available, reveals full description when clicked

 ## Important Notes